SFTtech/openage/doc/reverse_engineering/accuracy.md

 * When a trebuchet is packed before it has hit its target, the damage of the projectile will change to 1.
 If the trebuchet is destroyed before the projectile hits, it does no damage.
 * If a scorpion is destroyed, the bolt can suddenly destroy trees on its path.
 * The bonus for standing on a cliff or hill (+25 % damage) is removed after the units dies and all arrows that are still in the air will do normal damage.
-* Portugese caravels fire in random directions, if attacking a melee unit at range 0.
+* Portuguese caravels fire in random directions, if attacking a melee unit at range 0.
 This seems to be a bug related to calculations concerning the *accuracy error radius*.

 [Source](https://www.youtube.com/watch?v=O6fD4AC5sFQ)